gd-programming/gd.docs/docs/resources/client/level.md

 # Client Level Resource

 ## Level
 A level is a playable object in Geometry Dash, namely coming with data that explains on what it is, and the string that the client interprets, known as a [level string](#).
+It is stored in [XML](https://en.wikipedia.org/wiki/XML) format, and each level entry is a dictionary, containing key/value pairs denoting the level's properties.

 ### Level Data
 **Level Structure**